People charged with DUI, DWI, and even drug intoxication, are convicted with secret FST accuracy evidence they can not examine.

 SCRI

-I myself have tried to get copies of the government's raw data on FST "accuracy."
+I myself have tried to get copies of the government's data on FST "accuracy."

 What the data proved about FST inaccuracy is shocking.